-Chris Park is Northern Soul‘s Travel Editor.
-He has been writing for Northern Soul for two years and in that time he has sat in Vera Duckworth’s living room and propped up the bar in The Woolpack, met Postman Pat and discovered a love of Victorian gangs.
+Chris Park has been writing for Northern Soul for five years and in that time he has sat in Vera Duckworth’s living room and propped up the bar in The Woolpack, met Postman Pat and discovered a love of Victorian gangs.
 But his finest moment was reporting on Bet Lynch opening a bathroom showroom in B&Q. Who knows what the future will hold?

-Chris also writes for www.canal-st.co.uk and after graduating with a MA in Television and Radio Scriptwriting from Salford University is now attempting his first novel as well as a bit of blogging on the side.
+Chris also writes for www.canal-st.co.uk and, after graduating with a MA in Television and Radio Scriptwriting from Salford University, is now attempting his first novel as well as a bit of blogging on the side.

 He studied theatre and film at Glasgow University before heading down to Manchester at the turn of the century.
 He soon joined the team at Cornerhouse, working as box office manager for several years.
 Chris recently ended a ten year stint as host of the monthly film quiz – as a result he has an extensive knowledge of random bobbins which will almost certainly be of no use to him at any point in his life.